-The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after 1 January 2024 and have no material impact on the Company.
+The abovementioned amendments are applicable for annual periods beginning on or after 1 January 2025 and have no material impact on the Company.

-3. Standards or interpretations issued, revised or amended, by IASB which are not endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below.
+3. Standards or interpretations issued, revised or amended, by IASB which have not been endorsed by FSC, and not yet adopted by the Company as at the end of the reporting period are listed below.

-Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB 1 IFRS 10 "Consolidated Financial Statements" and IAS 28 To be "Investments in Associates and Joint Ventures" - Sale or determined by Contribution of Assets between an Investor and its Associate or IASB Joint Ventures 2 IFRS 17 "Insurance Contracts" 1 January 2023 3 Lack of Exchangeability - Amendments to IAS 21 1 January 2025
+Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB a IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures by IASB b IFRS 17 "Insurance Contracts" 1 January 2023 с IFRS 18 "Presentation and Disclosure in Financial Statements" 1 January 2027 d Disclosure Initiative - Subsidiaries without Public Accountability: 1 January 2027 Disclosures (IFRS 19)